 Johnny Mathis landed his first charting single in 1957 with “Wonderful, Wonderful”, which became a Top 20 song going to #7 on the Billboard Hot 100, #23 on the R&B chart and #2 on Easy Listening.
 This would start a string of pop chart hits as an artist for Johnny Mathis.

 From here the career paths of the two entertainers would take their respective turns.
-Country Johnny Mathis would enjoy another chart song or two as an artist but he became known as a prolific songwriter in Country Music with songs eventually recorded by 10 Country Music Hall of Fame Inductees and receiving two BMI Citations of Achievement.
-(George Jones alone recorded 16 of his songs.)
+Country Johnny Mathis would enjoy another chart song or two as an artist but he became known as a prolific songwriter in Country Music with songs eventually recorded by 12 Country Music Hall of Fame Inductees and receiving two BMI Citations of Achievement.
+(George Jones alone recorded over 20 of his songs.)
 Johnny’s classic country recordings are still being used in film, TV and commercials today.

 When did the moniker of “Country” come about for Country Johnny Mathis?
 Shortly after the pop Johnny Mathis had a hit single in 1957.
 Johnny added “Country” in front of his artist name to avoid confusion in the future between the two singers.